 Learning a second language enhances career choices, develops thinking and communication skills, and provides a greater appreciation of diversity.

 Students in Rainbow Schools may obtain a French Immersion Certificate upon graduation by completing a minimum of ten courses taught in French.
-These include four Immersion French courses, plus six other courses from a wide variety of choices - physical education and health, Canadian geography, Canadian history, civics, career studies, dramatic arts, business studies, social sciences and the humanities, Canadian and world studies, music, visual arts, science, technological education and co-operative education.
+These include four Immersion French courses, plus six other courses from a wide variety of choices – health and physical education, Canadian geography, Canadian history, civics, career studies, dramatic arts, business studies, social sciences and the humanities, Canadian and world studies, music, visual arts, science, technological education and co-operative education.

 French Immersion is offered at the following Rainbow Secondary Schools: